Greek War of Independence: Peloponnese

 On 17 March 1821, war was declared on the Turks by the Maniots in Areopoli.
 The same day, a force of 2,000 Maniots under the command of Petros Mavromichalis advanced on the Messenian town of Kalamata, where they united with troops under Theodoros Kolokotronis, Nikitaras and Papaflessas; Kalamata fell to the Greeks on 23 March.
 In Achaia, the town of Kalavryta was besieged on 21 March, and in Patras conflicts lasted for many days.
 The Ottomans launched sporadic attacks towards the city while the revolutionaries, led by Panagiotis Karatzas, drove them back to the fortress.

 By the end of March, the Greeks effectively controlled the countryside, while the Turks were confined to the fortresses, most notably those of Patras (recaptured by the Turks on 3 April by Yussuf Pasha), Rio, Acrocorinth, Monemvasia, Nafplion and the provincial capital, Tripolitsa, where many Muslims had fled with their families at the beginning of the uprising.
 All these were loosely besieged by local irregular forces under their own captains, since the Greeks lacked artillery.
-With the exception of Tripolitsa, all sites had access to the sea and could be resupplied and reinforced by the Ottoman fleet.
+With the exception of Tripolitsa, all cities had access to the sea and could be resupplied and reinforced by the Ottoman fleet.
 Since May, Kolokotronis organized the siege of Tripolitsa, and, in the meantime, Greek forces twice defeated the Turks, who unsuccessfully tried to repulse the besiegers.
 Finally, Tripolitsa was seized by the Greeks on 23 September [N.S.
 5 October], and the city was given over to the mob for two days.
 After lengthy negotiations, the Turkish forces surrendered Acrocorinth on 14 January 1822.